The Blue Monday Blues

 1) Light box: These indoor devices emit a full spectrum light to help your body maintain a natural circadian rhythm and help balance your neurotransmitters and hormones.
 There are many affordable options to choose from.

 depression hormone testing2) Sunning: Even if the sun is behind clouds, you can do this practice, and it only takes 3 minutes!
 Go outside and face the sun (with eyes closed).
 Breathe in the warmth and light of the sun.
 Send it down through your whole body.
-Inhale the feeling of warmth, exhale feelings of cold.
+Inhale the feeling of warmth, exhale the feeling of cold.
 The light of the sun through our skin and optic nerves helps stimulate serotonin production that uplifts your mood and then turns into melatonin at night for better sleep.

 3) Funny movies: Laughter is the best medicine!
 Watching comedies will lift your spirits.
 Interesting documentaries are also a good form of stimulating entertainment.
-Stay away from dramas and even worse, psychological thrillers.
+Stay away from dramas and, even worse, psychological thrillers.

 4) Go to bed early: Take a cue from nature.
-The sun is going to bed early these days- so can you!
+The sun is going to bed early these days—so can you!
 Especially restrict the use of glowing screens after 9 pm.
 Read a book in bed instead, then just roll over and snooze away.

 5) Herbal tea: Nourishing caffeine-free herbal teas can be a boost for your hormones and neurotransmitters.
 Here are some herbal teas that are known for their endocrine system and brain chemistry health benefits.
 They are also warming and flavorful wintertime treats!